 Thread your two needles with different threads.
 One is the surface thread, and the stitching thread can be a contrasting thread color depending on your design.
 This technique works well in a shade lighter or even the same color; the choice is yours.

 Step two: Bring the surface thread up through the back of the fabric to your starting point.
 Here I have used 2 strands of surface thread to get a nice thickness.

 When you have started to stitch or couch the thread in place, move it to the side and pin it gently so it does not flap around and get in your way.
 As you continue to couch the surface thread along the design, you can move it gently into place.

 Bring the stitching thread up from the back of the fabric to a place next to the surface thread at the starting point at (1).

 Stitch over the surface thread with a small stitch at (2) and pull the needle and thread to the back of the work.
 (2) should be directly below (1).

 Return to the right side of the work a bit further along the surface thread, make another small straight stitch that catches the surface thread by stitching over it.

 Repeat this process in regular intervals as you follow the line of your design until completion.
 Then pull both threads to the back and end off by weaving the loose ends into the stitches at the back.

-There is another way to stitch and get the same effect and that is to make the little straight stitches in their places along the design first.
+There is another way to do couching stitch and get the same effect and that is to make the little straight stitches in their places along the design first.